CR Sub-Laplacian Comparison and Liouville-type Theorem in a Complete Noncompact Sasakian Manifold: Abstract

 \section{Abstract}

-In this paper, we first derive the sub-gradient estimate for positive pseudoharmonic functions in a complete pseudohermitian $(2n+1)$-manifold $ (M,J,\theta )\ $which satisfies the CR sub-Laplacian comparison property.
+In this paper, we first obtain the sub-Laplacian comparison theorem in a complete noncompact pseudohermitian manifold of vanishing torsion (i.e. Sasakian manifold).
+Secondly, we derive the sub-gradient estimate for positive pseudoharmonic functions in a complete noncompact pseudohermitian manifold which satisfies the CR sub-Laplacian comparison property.
 It is served as the CR analogue of Yau's gradient estimate.
-Secondly, we obtain the Bishop-type sub-Laplacian comparison theorem in a class of complete noncompact pseudohermitian manifolds.
-Finally we have shown the natural analogue of Liouville-type theorems for the sub-Laplacian in a complete pseudohermitian manifold of vanishing pseudohermitian torsion tensors and nonnegative pseudohermitian Ricci curvature tensors.
+As a consequence, we have the natural CR analogue of Liouville-type theorems in a complete noncompact Sasakian manifold of nonnegative pseudohermitian Ricci curvature tensors.